danielzheng-work/Book-Finder/README.md

 </h1>

 <p align="center">
- Book finder anim to help user to find desired books in Amazon store more quickly bases on the book review data.
+ Book finder aims to help user to find desired books in Amazon store more quickly bases on the book review data.
 </p>

 <div align="center">